 Lotus flower tattoo meaning in different cultures & religions

-In Hinduism, lotus flower tattoo is a symbol of purity and divine beauty.
+In Hinduism, the lotus flower tattoo is a symbol of purity and divine beauty.
 The sacred lotus has deep links with Hindu gods Brahma and Vishnu; therefore, people who believe in Hinduism love to get lotus tattooed on their bodies.

-According to the Buddhist mythology, a pink lotus reflects fidelity to the supreme, while a purple lotus signifies mysticism and has strong ties with the eightfold path.
+According to Buddhist mythology, a pink lotus reflects fidelity to the supreme, while a purple lotus signifies mysticism and has strong ties with the eightfold path.
 The red lotus is a symbol of love and passion.

 The Egyptian cultures see lotus flower tattoo as the origination of life and rebirth.
 The basis of their belief is that it was the blossom of the spiritual lotus flower from the sea that marked the beginning of life on earth.

 In Chinese cultures, the divine beauty of lotus has always been a muse for poets and artists.
 The lotus emblematizes feminine beauty and marital bliss.

 In Western cultures, the lotus flower is linked with the search for the real meaning of life.
 It signifies reincarnation and divine conception.

 In case you are still not able to fully understand the meaning of the lotus tattoo, here is a more lucid explanation of what each colour lotus tattoo tries to portray:

 The White tattoo is a symbol of a person’s spiritual and mental enlightenment.
 It depicts calmness, purity, and perfection in one’s behaviour.